Devil's Night (album): Critical reception

 Devil's Night was met with mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 58 based on 11 reviews, indicating "mixed or average reviews".

-Nathan Brackett of Rolling Stone gave the album three stars out of five, writing, "If the Slim Shady and Marshall Mathers albums were slapstick trips into one man's psychosis - like the Marx Brothers starring in Taxi Driver - then Devil's Night is Friday the 13th by the Farrelly brothers [...] with results varying from silly to just dumb", though he felt that the album's redeeming qualities lied in the album's production and Eminem's lyricism, writing, "Devil's Nights high points are some of the most accomplished hip-hop we'll hear this year."
-Jason Birchmeier of AllMusic wrote, "Besides the remarkable production, Eminem also showcases his songwriting genius on several of the song's hooks, bringing a catchy pop-rap approach to hardcore lyrics."
-Q Magazine also awarded the album three stars out of five, describing it as "a slightly tweaked re-run of The Marshall Mathers LP, with a couple of stonking singles."
-NME gave Devil's Night a 7 out of 10, stating that it is "Eminem's most misogynistic, homophobic, violent and anally fixated trip to date.
-Like all his work it's offensive, defensive and, somehow, still quite charming."
-The Source gave the record three and half out of five mics.
-As many of the magazine's editors were feuding with D12 at the time of the review, namely Benzino, the rating is usually considered biased.
+Nathan Brackett of Rolling Stone wrote: "If the Slim Shady and Marshall Mathers albums were slapstick trips into one man's psychosis - like the Marx Brothers starring in Taxi Driver - then Devil's Night is Friday the 13th by the Farrelly brothers [...] with results varying from silly to just dumb".
+The reviewer, however, felt that the album's redeeming qualities lied in the album's production and Eminem's lyricism, describing the album's high points as "some of the most accomplished hip-hop we'll hear this year".
+Jason Birchmeier of AllMusic highlighted "remarkable production" and Eminem's "songwriting genius on several of the song's hooks", who "bring[s] a catchy pop-rap approach to hardcore lyrics."
+Q Magazine described Devil's Night as "a slightly tweaked re-run of The Marshall Mathers LP, with a couple of stonking singles."
+NME's Ted Kessler called the album "Eminem's most misogynistic, homophobic, violent and anally fixated trip to date".
+"Like all his work it's offensive, defensive and, somehow, still quite charming", he added.
+Shaheem Reid, in his review for The Source, found some of the lyrics to be funny, but thought the themes used throughout the album get repetitive.
+Despite that, he commended the group's "wild word play".

 Despite mixed reviews, the album gained a strong following after its release.
 Denaun Porter stated in a 2020 interview that he is really pleased with the project: "That album, man, when I think about it, there wasn’t a lot of skippers on that album.
 It was really well put together."
 On June 18, 2021, in celebration of the album's 20th anniversary, an "Expanded Edition" was released, which contains all three songs from the album's Limited Edition bonus disc along with a new track, "Freestyle", four new instrumentals, and an acapella version of "Shit On You".